 This is the time you need to remove all rings and jewelry.
 Clip fingernails as short as you can get them.
 If you have to assist, the nails can slice the mare in the vagina or cervix causing adhesion scarring.

 A pulling device kept on hand in case of foaling emergencies.
-Your vet may not have equipment the proper size.
-This consist of a flat 1/2 inch nylon strap fitted with metal rings at he ends so loops can be formed around the legs above the fetlock joint.
+Your vet may not have equipment of the proper size.
+This can consist of a flat 1/2 inch nylon strap fitted with metal rings at he ends so loops can be formed around the legs above the fetlock joint.
 A similar dog lead might suffice if you don’t sew.
+I found my vet had them for clients that came into his clinic.

 Once the foal is born, immediately remove the white amniotic sack from the face if it hasn’t already been broken.
 Turn the foal on his sternum (breastbone) to facilitate breathing.
 Vigorously rub with clean towels to stimulate circulation and dry the foal.

 Once the umbilical cord breaks after a few minutes by a struggling foal or the mare gets up, fill a small film cartridge or pill bottle with your 1 to 4 mix of nolvasan disinfectant and water.
 Submerge the stump of the navel several times during the night.
 Treating the stump minimizes the chance for a life threatening infection entering through the navel.
 Do not let the mare lick the navel if possible.
 Her mouth harbors a lot of deadly bacteria.
 If the cord will not break, cut it in the narrowed area approximately one inch from the abdomen, pinching above the cut for a few seconds to minimize bleeding.
+If it still is bleeding, it can be tied with some dental floss.
 Beneficial blood transfer to the foal occurs if the cord breakage can be postponed for at least 5 minutes after birth.

 While you are waiting for the foal to get up and the placenta to pass, worm your mare with an ivermectin wormer.
 It is believed that this will prevent the foal from getting pinworms while nursing.
 The worming can be given up to 12 hours after birthing.